Daytime appointments M-Th are available in the Pirate Tutoring Center, 2300 Old Cafeteria Building.

 The CBYX program annually provides 75 participants with two months of intensive German language training, a semester of study at German University or University of Applied Sciences, a five-month internship with a German company in the participant’s career field, housing, transatlantic airfare, health insurance, and a monthly stipend for living expenses.

 Prior German language knowledge is not required, though it is preferred.
 Applicants should have clear career goals and some relevant work experience in their career field, which may include summer, part-time, or internship work.
 Participants must be between the ages of 18-24, possess a high school diploma or equivalent, and be US citizens or permanent residents.

 Interested applicants can apply online at www.CBYX.info.
-The application deadline for the 2013-2014 program is December 1, 2012.
+The application deadline is usually December 1.

 The Baden-Württemberg STIPENDIUM for Vocationally Qualified People “Work Immersion Study Program” (WISP) is a summer fellowship program offered exclusively to college students in vocational fields and includes funding for one month of intensive German language study, a two-month internship with a German company, housing, transatlantic airfare, health insurance, and a €300 monthly stipend.